nayuki/CSC258-computer-debugger/Readme.txt

 University of Toronto.
 Officially, its behavior and assembly language syntax are specified.

-This package contains a rich set of software tools and sample programs for the CSC258 computer.
-It was developed from scratch by Nayuki Minase in 2010, and is licensed under the MIT License (see below) (open source).
-The tools are written in Java (version 1.6 or above).
+This package is an independent, unofficial implementation of the CSC258 computer, containing a rich set of software tools and sample programs.
+It was developed from scratch by Nayuki Minase in 2010, and is licensed under the MIT License (open source) (see below).
+The tools are written in Java, requiring version 1.6 or above.

 == Features ==